-This volunteer blog post is brought to OSSO by recent Ecuador volunteer, Karen.
+This guest blog post is brought to OSSO by recent Ecuador volunteer, Karen.

 In August of 2015, I embarked upon the most incredible, life-changing experience I would ever have.
 Little did I know, my dreams would quickly change from traveling for personal pleasure to traveling to make a difference.